jjpark987/receiptlogger/README.md

 # ReceiptLogger

 This repository contains the model, API, and UI for ReceiptLogger.
+For a detailed write-up on how this works, check out my [post](https://dev.to/jjpark987/building-a-lightweight-ocr-powered-receipt-parser-1k21) on Dev.

 ## Getting Started